For the second year in a row, the San Diego Padres will hold an early hitting camp for their…

 "It would really be great to start out playing for Lake Elsinore but I won't know anything until the rosters post after spring training."

-, Campbell stated.
+When asked to look back at his career at South Carolina, Campbell stated.
 "Playing for South Carolina and coach Ray Tanner is an experience that I never regret, I got to play in two College World Series.
 This is great program and a great coaching staff."

 We wish Mike the best of luck this year!